 Want to Learn more about Organizational Culture Change?

-OCAI online offers several options to learn about culture change with the OCAI.
+OCAI online offers several options to learn about culture change with the OCAI (© 1999 Kim S. Cameron).
 Marcella Bremer wrote two practical books.
-We offer two video training courses and a 2.5-day Culture Change Leadership workshop in-company or with open enrollment.
+We offer video training courses and a Culture Change Leadership workshop.
 You can find more information when you navigate to our OCAI Products Page.